STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

 + configure your package to use `testthat` for unit testing with `devtools::use_testthat()` and run your tests with `devtools::test()`
 + publish your package on GitHub so that `devtools::install_github()` works

+The [landing page for all the package material](packages00_index.html) contains lots of [links](packages00_index.html#resources) with extra technical information and general inspiration.

 In this homework you will either continue developing the `gameday` package or create your own package (inspiration given below).

 Below we outline follow-up tasks for `gameday`.
 If you develop your own package, it must include the following elements: